Solemates-Turing2108/backend2.0/README.md

   - Your terminal will show you the url of your local server
 - Create a .env file on the same level as the app.py.
 Assign the url for the postgres database in the form of:
   - `URL = postgresql://(full url from heroku postgres config variables)`
-- We have also hidden the password of the gmail we used.
-Change the email address in app.py to something you can use and put its password in the .env file as:
-  - `EMAIL_PASSWORD = your_password`

 # API Endpoints